Swaroopbhatk/DataVisualization/README.md

 # DataVisualization
-Please see respective reports in individual folder.
+Please see reports in respective folders.
 Thanks